 Nineteen states require that all riders wear a helmet.
 Eighteen states require riders 17 and younger to wear helmets, and nine states require riders 20 and younger to wear helmets.
 Delaware requires riders 18 and younger to wear helmets, and Missouri sets the age as 25.

-The following states' laws do not cover certain motorcycle-type vehicles.
-Their specific definitions of these vehicles can be found in the table below.
+The following states' laws do not cover certain motorcycle-type vehicles and their specific definitions of these vehicles can be found in the table below:

 - Arizona (moped)